cjyuan/cyf-notes/ITP-JS3-Sprint1-PR-comments.md

+#### Sprint-1/fix/median.js

+The arrays specified in `median.test.js` happened to be sorted.

+Normally, before we can easily find the median value in an array, we need to sort the array first.
+Can you try inserting a statement to sort the numbers in `list` first?

 #### Sprint-1/implement/max.js
 What do you expect from the following function calls (on extreme cases)?
 Does your function returns the value you expected?